 AUB organizes and participates in dozens of activities throughout the year to promote a healthy campus and a healthy community.

 A partial list of initiatives includes:

 - Anti COVID-19 Public Health Initiative (CAPHI)

 - AUB Tobacco-free University

 - Calcium Metabolism and Osteoporosis Program

 - Health and Wellness Center

 - The Humanitarian Engineering Initiative

 - K2P COVID-19 Series Initiative

 - Neighborhood Initiative

-- Public Health Participatory Approach Promoting the Well-being of University Students in Times of Crises

-- RUN AUB RUN

-- Social marketing campaign to promote COVID-19 vaccine uptake at AUB

-- University for Seniors

-- Vascular Medicine Program
+- Public Health Participatory Approach Promoting Wellbeing of University Students in Times of Crises - RUN AUB RUN - COVID-19 vaccine social marketing campaign at AUB - and then move it so it appears before "Health and Wellness Center" - University for Seniors - Vascular Medicine Program

-AUB IN THE COMMUNITY
+AUB IN THE COMMUNITY.